-During the Bahrain Grand Prix, they took things to the next level, with Mozzi accompanying Beatrice on a family trip.
+During the Bahrain Grand Prix in March 2019, they took things to the next level, with Mozzi accompanying Beatrice on a family trip.
 Sarah Ferguson was even seen hanging out with the couple.
-And they just made a joint appearance at Ella Windsor's wedding to Thomas Kingston at St. George's Chapel in Windsor.
+And they then made a joint appearance (pictured below) at Ella Windsor's wedding in May 2019 to Thomas Kingston at St. George's Chapel in Windsor.

-After announcing their engagement in the fall of 2019, Edo even began joining Princess Beatrice at royal events—like the Windsors' annual walk to Christmas Day services on Sandringham Estate.
+After announcing their engagement last fall, Edo even began joining Princess Beatrice at royal events—like the Windsors' annual walk to Christmas Day services on Sandringham Estate.